google/periph/doc/apps/README.md

 * The drivers loaded and active.
 * The drivers skipped, because the relevant hardware wasn't found.
-* The drivers that failed to load.
+* The drivers that failed to load due to an error.
 The app may still run without these drivers.

 In addition,
 [host.Init()](https://godoc.org/github.com/google/pio/host#Init) may
 return an error when there's a structural issue, for example two drivers with the same name were registered.
-This is a catastrophic failure.
+This is a fatal failure.
 The package [host](https://godoc.org/github.com/google/pio/host) registers all the drivers under [host/](../../host/).